 We believe everyone deserves the chance to have a career, not just a job.
 Our supported employment programme is here to make this happen, so that every person we support can reach their full potential.

-We support people who have learning disabilities or are autistic, who may also have sight loss.
+We support people who have learning disabilities and people who are autistic.
 We work with you to help break down any barriers or challenges you’re struggling with.
 You might already be employed, but are struggling to ask for those reasonable adjustments that would make you more successful in your career.
 Or you might be looking for a job, but don’t know where to start.

 We can help - all we ask is that you’re motivated!
 Our Ready, Willing and Able supported employment coaches will provide all the support you need to secure employment and transition into work.
 They will be the link between you and potential employers, to ensure your new career is a good fit for both you and your new employer.